-Worksheet Description 'C' Lists the worksheets constituting the margin-squeeze tool 'V' Specifies the version history of the margin-squeeze tool 'S' Provides a guide to the styles used in the margin-squeeze tool 'L' Specifies the lists used in the margin-squeeze tool 'Control' Contains the key settings and main hypothesis, and provides outputs of the margin-squeeze test tool 'InLists' Contains key lists and definitions, including the listed wholesale offers 'InVolumes' Includes input data with regard to traffic volumes and package offers This worksheet serves as input for the following worksheets: 'Volumes', 'Revenues', 'Wholesale' and 'IC' 'InRevenues' Presents the tariff data inputs, including the monthly fees for the offers, the tariffs for out-of-the-bundle-traffic for voice, SMS and data, and the tariffs for value-added services (VAS), international traffic and international roaming This worksheet serves as input for 'Revenues' 'InWholesaleIC' Presents the data from the wholesale reference offer and other interconnect costs This worksheet serves as input for 'FixedWholesale' , 'Wholesale' and 'IC' 'InRetailCosts' Presents assumptions (fixed versus variable costs by segment) on retail costs and revenue.
-Also contains relevant data on the Norwegian mobile market and inflation 'Volumes' Calculates data with regard to traffic consumption and destination 'Revenues' Calculates the average revenue per user (ARPU) of the retail offers and of termination 'FixedWholesale' Calculates fixed wholesale charges (that are not driven by subscribers or traffic) and wholesale volume discounts 'Wholesale' Main parameters of the wholesale offer and wholesale cost calculation 'IC' Calculates the interconnection costs for voice, SMS, roaming and VAS
+Worksheet Description 'C' Lists the worksheets constituting the margin-squeeze tool 'V' Specifies the version history of the margin-squeeze tool 'S' Provides a guide to the styles used in the margin-squeeze tool 'L' Specifies the lists used in the margin-squeeze tool 'Control' Contains the key settings and main hypothesis, and provides outputs of the margin-squeeze test tool 'InLists' Contains key lists and definitions, including the listed wholesale offers and their assumed data speed options 'InVolumes' Includes input data regarding traffic volumes and package offers This worksheet serves as input for the following worksheets: 'Volumes', 'Revenues', 'Wholesale' and 'IC' 'InRevenues' Presents the tariff data inputs, including the monthly fees for the offers, the tariffs for out-of-the-bundle-traffic for voice, SMS and data, and the tariffs for value-added services (VAS), international traffic and international roaming This worksheet serves as input for 'Revenues' 'InWholesaleIC' Presents the data from the wholesale reference offer and other interconnect costs This worksheet serves as input for 'FixedWholesale', 'Wholesale' and 'IC' 'InRetailCosts' Presents assumptions (fixed versus variable costs by segment) on retail costs and revenue.
+Also contains relevant data on the Norwegian mobile market, inflation and cost/revenue information from Telenor's separated accounts 'Volumes' Calculates values regarding traffic consumption and destination 'Revenues' Calculates the average revenue per user (ARPU) of the retail offers and of termination 'FixedWholesale' Calculates fixed wholesale charges (that are not driven by subscribers or traffic) and wholesale volume discounts 'Wholesale' Main parameters of the wholesale offer and wholesale cost calculation 'IC' Calculates the interconnection costs for voice, SMS, roaming and VAS

-Each of the main worksheets within the March 2020 model is in turn divided into several subsections, as shown in Figure 2.3 below.
+Each of the main worksheets within the June 2022 model is in turn divided into several sub-sections, as shown in Figure 2.3 below.